-- (a) the composition or structure of the product; - (b) levels of undesirable substances in the product; - (c) the potential for adverse effects in humans; - (d) traditional preparation and cooking methods; or - (d) patterns and levels of consumption of the product;
+- (a) the composition or structure of the product; - (b) levels of undesirable substances in the product; - (c) the potential for adverse effects in humans: - (d) traditional preparation and cooking methods; or - (d) patterns and levels of consumption of the product;

-$\gamma$ -Cyclodextrin could be considered a novel food ingredient (for some of the uses proposed) because it is a non-traditional food for which there is insufficient knowledge in the broad community to ensure safe use in the form in which it is presented.
-Its safety needs to be assessed before it can be marketed.
+Trehalose is considered a novel food ingredient because it is a non-traditional food for which there is insufficient knowledge in the broad community to ensure safe use in the form in which it is presented.
+Thus, an assessment of its safety is required before it can be marketed.